kp9001/awesome/README.md

 For `recorder`, you will need to manually input the values for the variables `RES`, `AUDIO` and `MIC`.
 These should respectively be the resolution of your monitor, the audio output source, and the audio input source.
 To find the names of the latter two, assuming you are using pulseaudio, you can run `pactl list sources`.
 You are interested in the `Name` entries.

 For `weather`, you may wish to edit according to the note in the file.
 If not, it will default to the weather in your current IP location.
+Due to admittedly bad design, the temperature unit is hardcoded into the widget.
+Search for `Right widgets` in `rc.lua` and you will see where you can modify this.

 Finally, `mailsync` will automtaically sync your email in the background, if you are using mutt and mbsync.
 If not, you should remove the lines with `mailsync` from your autostart list.

-# Notes
+## Notes

 Other things you might want to modify before loading: